anderbarrena/500kNED/README.md

- **01-do.mix.KB.sh**: the script mixes original and augmented model results of Word Experts, and removes those entities not belonging to Knowledge Bases (AidaMeans and TacKB).
+ **01-do.mix.KB.sh**: the script mixes original and augmented model results of Word Experts, and removes those entities not belonging to a Knowledge Base (AidaMeans or TacKB).
 Then evals the system output against the gold standard.
 Eval results are stored in results/ folder.